 How can Cornerstone Dental help?

-For those who have had a long history of difficulty with dentures, mini implants offer an affordable and minimally invasive way to improve stability and comfort.
+For those who have had a long history of difficulty with dentures, mini implants offer an affordable and minimally invasive way to enhance stability and comfort.

 What are the different types of dentures?